 - Your doctor should determine your medical treatment.
 Do not allow an insurance company to decide what medical treatment you should receive.

 - An auto insurance company may offer you a quick settlement amount that is worth far less than the true value of your personal injury claim.
 Do not accept an offer without first consulting your injury attorney.

 HOW WILL AN AUTO ACCIDENT LAW FIRM HELP A TBI VICTIM?

 An experienced personal injury lawyer may work with medical specialists and accident reconstruction experts to gather the evidence and testimony that a victim will need for a personal injury claim to succeed.

 Courtroom trials regarding personal injury claims are not exactly rare in Massachusetts, but the overwhelming majority of personal injury cases are settled through out-of-court negotiations.
 In many cases, a TBI victim will not even be required to appear in court.

 However, when an injury claim can’t be settled privately, a personal injury attorney may suggest taking the case to court and asking jurors for the compensation – and the justice – that a TBI victim needs and deserves.

 Nothing can change the past.
 A moderate or severe traumatic brain injury can present a challenge to the victim for the rest of his or her life.
 However, with the help of a reliable injury lawyer, a personal injury claim can help a TBI victim move positively and constructively into the future.

-WHEN SHOULD YOU SPEAK TO A MASSACHUSETTS INJURY LAWYER?
+WHEN SHOULD YOU SPEAK TO A BOSTON TRAUMATIC BRAIN INJURY LAWYER?

 If you’ve sustained a brain injury in Massachusetts because another driver was negligent, speak to a good injury attorney at once.
 Your future could depend on it.